imoscovitz/dsp/03-command_line.md

 xargs allows you to pipe standard input even to procedures (including rm, mkdir) that can't normally take stdin by converting the stdin(s) into arguement(s).
 Moreover, some procedures can only accept a limited number of arguments; xargs applies the procedure to all the arguments you give it.

-find /Users/ilanmoscovitz/documents | xargs rm
-shred each of my documents
+`find /Users/ilanmoscovitz/documents | xargs rm`: shred each of my documents